Sable Island: Early history

-The expedition of Portuguese explorer João Álvares Fagundes explored this region in 1520–1521 and they were among the first Europeans to encounter the island.
+The expedition of Portuguese explorer João Álvares Fagundes explored this region in 1520–1521 and his expedition was among the first Europeans to encounter the island.
 It is likely that he named the island "Fagunda" after himself.
 An island called Fagunda appears on later Portuguese maps placed to the southeast of Cape Breton, fairly near its present location; however, the identification of Sable Island with Fagunda is not certain.
-On the other hand, 16th-century Portuguese sources describe a fishing colony founded by the navigator in Cape Breton Island, further north.
+On the other hand, 16th-century Portuguese sources describe a fishing colony founded by the navigator in Cape Breton Island, farther north.
 It is also possible that Fagundes sighted the island while heading southwest, reaching the Bay of Fundy, as the 1558 map of Diogo Homem and later Samuel de Champlain suggested, but this is unclear.
-The island was inhabited sporadically by sealers, shipwreck survivors, and salvagers known as "wreckers."
+The island was inhabited sporadically by sealers, shipwreck survivors, and salvagers known as "wreckers".

-Troilus de La Roche de Mesgouez attempted to colonize the new world with convicts in 1598.
-When the convicts mutinied, they were left on the tree-less and stone-less Sable Island.
-Most of the settlers died, but a few managed to survive in mud dwellings for 5 years before being returned to France in 1603.
+Troilus de La Roche de Mesgouez attempted to colonize the treeless and stoneless Sable Island with a group of convicts and soldiers in 1598.
+Most of the settlers died in a mutiny, but a few managed to survive in mud dwellings for five years before being returned to France in 1603.